 I did not die that morning.
 In fact my senses came back in a few minutes, although when rational thought returned I wondered how the hell I was going to get to the airport in five hours to catch my flight back home…

 I was visiting my mom to give her a 1 week crash course in changing her life, Happy Philosopher style.
 We were decluttering the house, changing her diet to something healthier; figuring out her future plans for the next few years, talking about happiness, chronic pain, meditation…it was intense.
-So intense my back decided to let me experience the worst physical pain I can remember having the day I was supposed to leave.
+So intense my back decided to let me experience the worst physical pain I can remember having on the day I was supposed to leave.

 It was very difficult to stay positive but I do remember thinking “well, at least this gives me something interesting to write about!
 Now if I can just get to my feet without passing out because I really need to pee!”
 (10 minutes later I somehow managed).